MaayanShiran/HeatMap_v6/README.md

 This library tracks where users touch the screen and then creates a heatmap that visually shows which parts of the screen were touched the most.
 The heatmap uses colors to indicate how often different areas were touched: green for less frequent touches, yellow for medium, and red for the most frequent touches.

+# Features
+* Real Time Visualization - This library generates multiple types of visualized heatmap: an image or as a graph

 ## GradientHeatmapView Class

 This class generates the heatmap drawing: